 Unless youve been living in a cave this year, youll know that the tech industry has sky rocketed.
 The UK government has paid particular attention to its development be that financially, socially or economically, and this certainly isnt scheduled to end any time soon.
-This month?s Autumn Statement directly addressed the growth in our tech industry, reiterating its importance to instilling innovation and creating huge opportunities for our economy.
+This months Autumn Statement directly addressed the growth in our tech industry, reiterating its importance to instilling innovation and creating huge opportunities for our economy.

 The abundance of financial opportunities can sometimes make it difficult to really understand what works best for you.
 2015 will introduce the new, savvier entrepreneur who looks to take financial investment into their own hands.
 Crowdfunding platforms have exploded with the likes of Seedrs and social lending platform, Kickstarter, acting as first point of call for startup investment.

 The proliferation of social media will continue to spread in the New Year, bringing with it a brand new consumer platform.
-Expect Twitter and Facebook to drive our spending by utilising ?buy? buttons.
+Expect Twitter and Facebook to drive our spending by utilising buy buttons.
 These will allow small businesses to promote their services more effectively.
 This will be huge for the New Year and something we should all be taking into account.
 Pay attention to the new advertising portals available through these social networks they will become essential for brands big and small to consider within their monthly marketing mix.

 Content marketing really is a must for all businesses and it’s something I believe startups do particularly well.
 Take time to express your thoughts on trending topics, insights and advice because trust me, it works!?

 SMEs account for 99 per cent of all businesses and employ around 15m people in the UK, and every political party will be pitching for their votes next year.
 This could have huge implications for small businesses as each party is forced to think about its offering and incentives to boost the economy as well as its stance on big issues such as immigration and taxes.
-It?s all to play for as we get closer to the campaign trail… and it’s still too early to guess the outcome; but a new Government could bring a new wave of opportunities for small businesses.
+Its all to play for as we get closer to the campaign trail… and it’s still too early to guess the outcome; but a new Government could bring a new wave of opportunities for small businesses.